topfunplusnew/docker-registry-ui/examples/helm/docker-registry-ui/README.md

 helm search repo joxit/docker-registry-ui
 ```

-3. Now you're ready to install the Docker Registry UI!
-To install Docker Registry UI with the default configuration using Helm 3.2 run the following command below.
-This will deploy the Docker Registry UI on the default namespace.
+3. Now you're ready to install the Superslash Docker Registry Center!
+To install Superslash Docker Registry Center with the default configuration using Helm 3.2 run the following command below.
+This will deploy the Superslash Docker Registry Center on the default namespace.

 ```
 helm upgrade --install docker-registry-ui joxit/docker-registry-ui